 - Once the cookies are iced, let them set at room temperature until the icing is firm.
 If you need to stack the cookies, place pieces of wax paper between layers so they don't stick.

-These are going to be your new favorite cookie—I just know it!
-They're wonderful for the holidays when we can't get enough of cinnamon, ginger, and nutmeg flavors.
+This is going to be your new favorite cookie—I just know it!
+Super Soft Pumpkin Cookies are wonderful for the holidays when we can't get enough of cinnamon, ginger, and nutmeg flavors.

-The recipe for Easy Iced Pumpkin Spice Cookies is below, and here are a few more sweets you should try.
+The old-fashioned Soft Pumpkin Cookie recipe is below, and here are a few more sweets you should try.

 💬 Have you tried these cookies?
 Leave a comment and a star rating below.